emilianavt/VSeeFaceSDK/README.md

 # VSeeFace SDK

 You need Unity 2019.4.31f1.
-Make a project and import the UniVRM (0.66 is known to work well, older versions may cause issues with MToon transparency), then import this SDK.
+Make a project and import the UniVRM 0.89, then import this SDK.
 Also make sure to set the project to [linear color space](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html).

 As an introduction, please watch [this tutorial video](https://youtu.be/jhQ8DF87I5I) by @[Virtual_Deat](twitter.com/Virtual_Deat).